 Lavu delivers best-in-class ordering systems for restaurants, with all the previously mentioned features included.
 If you’re looking for an iPad POS system that can take care of everything, including tracking orders and inventory, as well as collecting other data, you can benefit from Lavu.

-Even more, you can offer online restaurant ordering with Lavu To Go, which is an easy-to-use online ordering system that streamlines your day-to-day operations by integrating into your website and POS.
+You can offer restaurant online ordering with Lavu To Go, which is an easy-to-use online ordering system that streamlines your day-to-day operations by integrating into your website and POS.

 On top of its low cost and level of maintenance, Lavu To Go offers: